 2017-18 salary cap hit: $5.25 million

-The latest: Kane’s future is a compelling subject because his off-ice track record isn’t the most positive and he’s already battled through several injuries, yet his skills and athleticism are top notch.
-We’ve seen many an NHLer mature with age, so there is potential for a steal of a deal here.
+Kane’s future is a compelling subject because his off-ice track record isn’t the most positive and he’s already battled through several injuries, yet his skills and athleticism are top notch.
+We’ve seen many an NHLer mature with age, so there is potential for a reasonable deal here.

 Rookie Sabres GM Jason Botterill tried to fetch as much as possible for Kane before the deadline — one report had his asking price at four pieces — but the return from San Jose was underwhelming.

-That trade will get slightly more favourable for the Sabres if Kane inks an extension with the Sharks or wins a Cup in San Jose — a 2019 second-round pick gets upgraded to Round 1.
+That trade will get slightly more favourable for the Sabres if Kane indeed inks an extension with the Sharks — a 2019 second-round pick gets upgraded to Round 1.

-Still in the honeymoon period, Kane has excelled in California, registering his first four-goal game.
+Still in the honeymoon period, Kane has excelled in California, registering his first four-goal game and notching four goals in nine playoff games.
 The Mercury News went into detail on why keeping Kane in the Bay Area makes sense, and Doug Wilson will have the cap space to make it happen.